Merck Manual

 More Information

-• American College of Obstetricians and Gynecologists: Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients: This web site discusses how COVID-19 may affect pregnant women and the fetus, whether pregnant women should get a COVID-19 vaccine, how to avoid getting the virus, how to stay healthy during the pandemic, what to do if pregnant women think they have or if they get COVID-19, and how the pandemic affects their plans for labor and delivery.
+1. American College of Obstetricians and Gynecologists: Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients: This web site discusses how COVID-19 may affect pregnant women and the fetus, whether pregnant women should get a COVID-19 vaccine, how to avoid getting the virus, what to do if pregnant women think they have or if they get COVID-19, and how COVID-19 affects their plans for labor and delivery.
 Breastfeeding and COVID-19 are also discussed.
-This web page is updated as new information about COVID-19 and pregnancy becomes available.

 Drugs Mentioned In This Article